ThoriumStack/fluent-defense/readme.md

 ## Getting Started

-1. Install the Thorium.FluentDefense package from the (There is no package build currently)
+1. Install the Thorium.FluentDefense package https://www.nuget.org/packages/Thorium.FluentDefense
 2. Include the using statement for the defensive extensions: `using Thorium.FluentDefense`

 ## Example Code